 - Lit. did not make use

-10 For I do not want you to be unaware, brothers, that all our fathers were under the cloud, and all passed through the sea; 2 and all were baptized into Moses in the cloud and in the sea; 3 and all ate the same spiritual food, 4 and all drank the same spiritual drink; for they drank from a spiritual Rock that followed them, and the Rock was Christ.
-5 Nevertheless, with most of them God was not well-pleased, for they were laid low in the wilderness.
+10 For I don’t want you to be unaware, brothers, that all our fathers were under the cloud, all passed through the sea, 2 and all were baptized into Moses in the cloud and in the sea; 3 moreover, all ate the same spiritual food, 4 and all drank the same spiritual drink, for they drank from a spiritual Rock that followed them; and that Rock was Christ.
+5 Nevertheless, with most of them God was not well-pleased, for they were struck down in the wilderness.

-6 Now these things occurred as examples for us, so that we should not lust after evil things as they also lusted.
-7 Do not become idolaters as some of them did: As it is written, “The people sat down to eat and drink, and they rose up to play.”1 8 Nor let us practice sexual immorality, as some of them did, and twenty-three thousand fell in one day.
-9 Nor let us put the Lord to the test, as some of them did, and they were destroyed by serpents.
-10 Nor let us complain, as some of them did, and they were destroyed by the destroyer.
-11 Now these things happened to them as warnings, and they were written down for our admonition, upon whom the ends of the ages have come.
-12 Therefore, let him who thinks he stands take heed lest he fall.
-13 No temptation has come upon you except what is common to man; and God is faithful, who will not allow you to be tempted beyond what you are able to bear, but will, with the temptation, also provide the way of escape, so that you may be able to endure it.
+6 Now these things were meant as examples for us,1 so that we would not lust after evil things as they did.
+7 Nor should you become idolaters, as some of them were: As it is written, “The people sat down to eat and drink, and then rose up to play.”2 8 Nor should we practice sexual immorality as some of them did, and twenty-three thousand fell in one day.
+9 Nor should we put the Lord to the test as some of them did, and they were destroyed by serpents.
+10 Nor should we complain as some of them did, and the destroyer destroyed them.
+11 Now all these things happened to them as an example and a warning; and they were written down for our admonition, on whom the ends of the ages have come.
+12 So then: Let him who thinks he stands take care that he doesn’t fall.
+13 No temptation3 has come upon you except what is common to man.
+Moreover, God is faithful: He will never let you be tempted beyond your ability, but along with the temptation will provide a4 way of escape, so that you can bear up under it.

-14 Therefore, my beloved, flee from idolatry.
-15 I speak as to wise men; judge for yourselves what I say.
+14 Therefore, my beloved friends, flee from idolatry.
+15 I speak as to wise men: judge for yourselves what I’m about to say.
 16 The cup of blessing that we bless, is it not a participation in the blood of Christ?
 The bread that we break, is it not a participation in the body of Christ?
-17 Because there is one loaf, we who are many are one body; for we all partake of the one loaf.
-18 Consider the people of Israel:2 Are not those who eat of the sacrifices partakers in the altar?
-19 What then am I saying, that food offered to idols is anything, or that an idol is anything?
-20 No, I am saying that the things which the Gentiles sacrifice, they sacrifice to demons and not to God; and I do not want you to become partakers in demons.
+17 Because there is one loaf, we who are many are one body, for we all partake of the one loaf.
+18 Consider also the people of Israel.6 Are not those who eat from the sacrifices participants in the altar?
+19 What then am I saying?
+That food offered to idols is anything, or that an idol is anything?
+20 No, I’m saying that the things the Gentiles sacrifice, they sacrifice to demons, and not to God; and I do not want you to become participants with demons.
 21 You cannot drink the cup of the Lord and the cup of demons; you cannot partake of the Lord’s table and the table of demons.
-22 Or shall we provoke the Lord to jealousy?
-Are we stronger than He?
+22 Or is it that we’re trying to provoke6 the Lord to jealousy?
+Are we stronger than he is?